DanAtCape/Create-Loadable-File/Create_Bonsai_Brain.md

 # Creating and Running a Bonsai Brain
-A lodable file is reuired to run a Bonsai Brain.
+A lodable file is required to run a Bonsai Brain.
 If you don't have a loadable file, see docco for the previous step: [Creating a Loadable File](./Create_Loadable_File.md).<br>

 **1.)
 Log into Bonsai**
 Go to preview.bons.ai (https://preview.bons.ai/accounts/signin)